How to Save Voicemails on iPhone as Audio or Text (2025)

 You can save the iPhone message as an audio clip or make a copy of the transcript to save the voicemail’s text.
-There are a variety of reasons why you could consider saving an audio message, including conserving the words of a family member or keeping a legally-enforceable recording of something that spoke to you over the phone.
-Find out ways to record voicemails onto your iPhone.
+There are various reasons why you could consider saving an audio message, including conserving the words of a family member or keeping a legally enforceable recording of something that spoke to you over the phone.
+Find out ways to record voicemails on your iPhone.

 Also Read- How to Delete Photo Albums on iPhone